ctg-single-cell/master_scripts/Preprocessing_GWAS/LDSC/README.md

 ldsc_path=/home/brouwer2/sources/ldsc # path to LDSC installation
 ```

-The run_ldsc_munge.do script contains the program call munge the sumstats with GWAS specific settings.
+The run_ldsc_munge.do script contains the program calls the munge_sumstats script with GWAS specific settings.
 Submit to the cluster using

 ```